 Allocation of matters in this NPA

 Under this NPA, depending on the specialised nature of the subject matter, an allocation will be made under the existing protocols for allocation.

 The Court will ensure that the judge allocated to manage a case falling within this NPA has particular expertise in the underlying areas of law in the subject of the proceeding.

-By way of illustration, some of the following types of claims are likely to fall within this NPA:
+By way of illustration, other types of claims that are likely to fall within this NPA include: